aryanrangapur/TIDEandTRAVEL-SIH-app/README.md

-# Coastal Safety App
+# TIDE & TRAVEL - Coastal Safety App

 ## Overview

-The Coastal Safety App is a React Native application designed to ensure the safety of tourists during coastal recreational activities.
+Tide & Travel is a React Native application designed to ensure the safety of tourists during coastal recreational activities.
 It provides real-time insights into beach conditions across India, helping users make informed decisions about their beach visits.

 ## Features